 Nonaka and Takeuchi9 define organizational knowledge creation as the ability of a company as a whole to create new knowledge, disseminate it throughout the organization, and embody it in products, services, and systems.
 These are interactive processes.
 Rose-Anderssen and Allen (2008) argue that when people interact in complex networks of ignorance, ambiguity, and conflict and are questioning old practice and making suggestions for change, then the capacity of the network evolves.
 This is a continuous self-organizing beyond individual control.

 Essential in these processes is the acquisition and sharing of knowledge relevant for creating the new.
 In that sense, Ritala et al.10 discuss the effects of knowledge sharing and knowledge leaking on relative innovation performance.
 They conclude that knowledge sharing has a positive effect on innovation performance and on technological innovation11.
 Jackson et al.12 elaborates on this by arguing that knowledge sharing is the fundamental means through which employees can contribute to knowledge application, innovation, and ultimately to the competitive advantage of the organization.

 Knowledge sharing may also be embedded in broader organizational networks such as communities of practice13,1415.
 The ties among individuals within social networks can facilitate knowledge transfer and enhance the quality of information received.
 Lave and Wenger16 argue that because the place of knowledge is within a community of practice, questions on learning must be addressed within the developmental cycles of that community.
-The community of practice for learning, sharing and developing knowledge presented in this paper is the group of researchers and the implementers of change in the case described in section 3.
+The community of practice for learning, sharing and developing knowledge presented in this paper is the group of researchers and the implementers of change in the case described later in the article.